Loan Calculator

 This calculator estimates your monthly payment using the loan amount, interest rate, and repayment term.

 It is designed as a general fixed-rate installment loan estimator for comparing how amount, rate, and term affect cost over time.
+An optional extra monthly payment models additional principal payments using a month-by-month schedule.

 M = P × r × (1 + r)n / ((1 + r)n − 1)